harmeetsingh7276/Microservices-ShoppingApp/README.md

 API Gateway: Acts as a single entry point to access all the microservices, keeping the URL consistent for clients.

 # Technologies Used
-Java
+Java,
-Spring Boot
+Spring Boot,
-Spring Cloud
+Spring Cloud,
-Eureka Server
+Eureka Server,
-API Gateway
+API Gateway,
+Docker
+KeyCloak,
+OAuth2.0,
+Kafka,
+Zookeeper

 # Setup